Religion in Japan

 The current practice of Shintō, and really the self-identity of Japan today, goes back to the early 8th century CE.
 That's when the Emperor commissioned the writing of two compilations of Imperial genealogical legends.
 Up to that time they were native lore passed along in oral form.

 The first of these was the Kojiki (or Records of Ancient Matters), written down in 711-712 CE, and the second was the Nihon Shoki (or Chronicles of Japan), written down about 720 CE.
 The word Shintō or "Way of the Kami" was adopted then to describe the spiritual folk tradition.
+A Chinese text of the 3rd century CE had reported that the Wa, the Japanese pronunciation of the Chinese term for Japan and its people, clapped their hands during worship.

 Unlike the corresponding Chinese writings, these chronicles begin before the creation of the world.
 They maintain an entirely mythological view throughout their description of the early godlike and later heroic human figures.
 They connect the origin of the Imperial line with the deities before the creation of the world.